Rocco Pugliese was a young

 Repaci (see "l'Unità"

-the defence attorneys appointed by the defendants, Gullo, Lo Sardo
+attorneys appointed by the communist defendants, Francesco Lo

-and Riboldi, were arrested and sent to the confinement; the trial
+were arrested and sent to the confinement, while Nicola Zupo alone

-was then remitted since the Attorney general asked to commit four
+since the Attorney general asked to commit four witnesses to trial

-witnesses to trial because they retracted their accusatory depositions.
+because they retracted their accusatory depositions.
+In the same

-In the same year 1926, following the attack of the fifteen-years-old
+year 1926, following the attack of the fifteen-years-old Anteo

 court for the defence of the State was established.
 The name